leoluz/go2one/README.md

 - [gopls][17]: LSP server for Go
 - [fzf][18]: Fuzzy search of filesystem
 - [ripgrep][19]: Live grep project file

-Will use your current Neovim installation with isolated configuration files.
-This won't affect your existing Vim/Neovim setup.
-This method will install the script `go2one` in your path (`/usr/local/bin`).
-This script will be responsible to manage `go2one` configuration files and starting Neovim in a sandbox.
-All `go2one` related configuration files will be created in `$HOME/.config/go2one`.
-No other file will be created outside of this folder.

 To install `go2one` just run the command bellow: